 - The Completeness property asserts that a validly received note can be spent provided that its nullifier does not appear on the ledger.
 This does not take into account the possibility that distinct notes, which are validly received, could have the same nullifier.
-That is, the security definition depends on a protocol detail -nullifiers that is not part of the intended abstract security property, and that could be implemented incorrectly. - The Balance property only asserts that an adversary cannot obtain more funds than they have minted or received via payments.
+That is, the security definition depends on a protocol detail -nullifiers-that is not part of the intended abstract security property, and that could be implemented incorrectly. - The Balance property only asserts that an adversary cannot obtain more funds than they have minted or received via payments.
 It does not prevent an adversary from causing others' funds to decrease.
 In a Faerie Gold attack, an adversary can cause spending of a note to reduce (to zero) the effective value of another note for which the adversary does not know the spending key, which violates an intuitive conception of global balance.

-These problems with the security definitions need to be repaired, but doing so is outside the scope of this specification.
+These problems with the security definitions need to be repaired; how to do so is discussed in [Hopwood2022], but that is outside the scope of this specification.
 Here we only describe how Zcash addresses the immediate attack.